 Cut a second piece of pad approx. 24x13 inches and roll into a tight tube.
 You don’t need to glue or stich the seam of this small cylinder:

-Slip the second smaller cylinder into the first blue cylinder, but not all the way in, leave the second cylinder about an inch popped out.
+Slip the second smaller cylinder into the first blue cylinder, but not all the way in, leave the inner cylinder about an inch popped out.
 This creates a double-layered pad with more evaporative surfaces:

 Now we build this Drip-Ring “Lasso”: